A Trick of the Tail (song): Music video

 "A Trick of the Tail" was the third Genesis song to be accompanied by a promotional video, and the first single featuring Phil Collins as the band's lead vocalist.
-Previously their drummer, frequently singing backing vocals, Collins was now the band's lead singer, while continuing to play drums and percussion.
 The video, directed by Bruce Gowers, features the band gathered around an upright piano, with the front panels removed, performing the song.

 Special effects including chroma key make Collins, in miniature size, appear to walk and dance inside the piano, as well as on Steve Hackett's guitar.
 The video concludes with all four of the band miniaturized on the piano keyboard.
 In a 1994 interview with VH1 for the "Phil Collins One on One" episode, Collins called the video the most embarrassing and cringe-worthy of his entire career.